jayaemekar/systemdesign/docs/DesigningPastebin.md

   </kbd>
 </p>

-Here, ‘URlHash’ is the URL equivalent of the TinyURL and ‘ContentKey’ is a reference to an external object storing the contents of the paste; we’ll discuss the external storage of the paste contents later in the chapter.
+'URlHash' is the URL counterpart of the TinyURL, and 'ContentKey' is a reference to an external object that stores the paste contents; we'll go over external paste storage later in the chapter.

-## 7. High Level Design
+### High Level Design

+- A high-level application layer is required to handle all read and write requests.
+- To store and retrieve data, the application layer will communicate with the storage layer.
-At a high level, we need an application layer that will serve all the read and write requests.
-Application layer will talk to a storage layer to store and retrieve data.
-We can segregate our storage layer with one database storing metadata related to each paste, users, etc., while the other storing the paste contents in some object storage (like Amazon S3).
-This division of data will also allow us to scale them individually.
+- Our storage layer can be divided into two databases, one keeping metadata about each paste, users, and so on, and the other storing the paste contents in some object storage (like Amazon S3).
+- This data split will also allow us to grow them separately.

 <p align="center">
   <kbd>